Animesh Das

 Ranking Feed Score

-The score is calculated based on the combination of Likes, Comments, and Recency as mentioned above.
+• The score is calculated based on the Ranked Feed Sorting Algorithm.

 Topics Boost

-• Topics Followed → The topics a user follows
+• Topics Followed → The topics a person follows

-• TopicsWeight → The weight assigned to topic relevance in ranking
+• TopicsWeight → The weight assigned to followed topics in ranking

-• This can be customised based on the Customer requirement
+• This can be customised based on the customer’s requirement.

 Users Boost